Automattic/wp-calypso/packages/composite-checkout/README.md

 ## createCheckoutStepGroupStore

 A function to create a `CheckoutStepGroupStore` which can be passed to [CheckoutStepGroup](#CheckoutStepGroup) if you need additional control over the steps.

-### getDefaultPaymentMethodStep

-Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display a way to select a payment method.
-The payment methods displayed are those provided to the [CheckoutProvider](#checkoutprovider).

 ### makeErrorResponse